 Connecting to the internet in South Africa

 There are over 12 million internet users in South Africa, which represents around 34% of the population.
-Internet coverage in South Africa is mostly restricted to urban areas and some users are restricted to dial-up as broadband availability is limited, though improving.
+Internet coverage in South Africa is primarily in urban areas.
+Some users are restricted to dial-up as broadband availability is limited, though improving.
 Wireless broadband is available in the cities and hotspots are ubiquitous in hotels, cafes, etc. You can find a map of free wifi hotspots in South Africa here.

 There are a number of internet providers in South Africa.
 Telkom, the partially state-owned telecommunications provider in South Africa, is the largest company providing both fixed line and wireless packages.
 Other popular internet providers in South Africa include Neotel, MWEB, Vodacom, MTN and Cell C.

 Internet speed in South Africa varies but is normally between 2-40Mb, depending on the provider.
 Internet costs in South Africa are quite expensive given the speeds available and consists of three parts – ADSL line rental (starting at ZAR 165 a month for a 2Mb line), regular phone line rental (ZAR 200 a month) and internet service provider (ISP) which starts at around ZAR 25 a month for 1GB.
-Telkom and Neotel are the only internet providers in South Africa that provide landline rental.
-Companies have started offering internet provision that doesn’t require a landline, through fibre optic router, although coverage is still limited.
+Telkom and Neotel also provide landline rental.
+Companies have started offering internet provision that doesn’t require a landline, through fiber-optic router, although coverage is still limited.
 Prices start at around ZAR 700 a month.

 To set up internet in South Africa, you will need to make sure you have a working landline with either Telkom or Neotel.
 You then choose your internet provider.
-The time taken to set up internet connection in your home will depend on which provider you choose.
+The time taken to set up internet connection in your home depends on which provider you choose.

 Connecting to South African TV (television)

-Television in South Africa includes four main stations: three run by the state-owned South African Broadcasting Corporation (SABC) – SABC 1, SABC 2, SABC 3 – and eTV.
+Television in South Africa includes four main stations: three run by the state-owned South African Broadcasting Corporation (SABC) – SABC 1, SABC 2, SABC 3 – as well as eTV.
 There are also various community-based stations, such as Cape Town TV and Soweto TV, and a digital satellite provider (DStv) which provides over 100 channels.

 To watch TV in South Africa, you will need a valid South African TV license which costs ZAR 265 a year.
 There is a monthly payment option with a small premium, which works out at ZAR 336 per year.
 Failing to pay the South African TV license can result in a fine equivalent to 100% of the license amount.